hmbanan666/chatgame/README.md

 - [PixiJS](https://pixijs.com/): The HTML5 Creation Engine.
 - [Twurple](https://twurple.js.org/): A set of libraries that aims to cover all existing Twitch APIs.
+- [Donation Alerts](https://donationalerts.com/): A platform for real-time donations and custom alerts.
 - [Vue](https://vuejs.org/): An approachable, performant and versatile framework for building web user interfaces.
 - [Nuxt](https://nuxt.com/): An open source framework that makes web development intuitive and powerful.
-- [Howler.js](https://howlerjs.com/): Audio library for the modern web.
+- [Drizzle](https://orm.drizzle.team/): A database toolkit for Node.js and TypeScript.
 - [TypeScript](https://www.typescriptlang.org/): A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+- [Zod](https://zod.dev/): A schema definition and validation library for TypeScript and JavaScript.
 - [ESLint](https://eslint.org/): Statically analyzes a code to quickly find problems.

 ## 🕹️ How to develop